MV Sun Sea incident: Arrival

 On August 14 and 15, the adult migrants were transferred to "accommodation and detention facilities" in the Lower Mainland, while minors were taken to low-risk facilities, with their mothers if they were accompanied.

+Officials from the Harper government, including public safety minister Vic Toews, associated the migrants with the recently defeated Liberation Tigers of Tamil Eelam and suggested that some may have been terrorists.
+The asylum seekers were therefore detained for several months or longer; the Tamil Tigers have been classed as a terrorist organization since 2006 for use of child soldiers and suicide bombers.

 Aftermath

 In February 2011, the incident was estimated to have cost the federal government $25 million.